 Patients with new-onset persistent fever, severe headache, altered mental status examination, and new-onset seizures should receive a lumbar puncture to exclude meningoencephalitis.

 Imaging Studies in Patients Presenting with Seizures to the Emergency Department

-Patients presenting with a first-time generalized tonic-clonic seizure who have returned back to normal and who do not have any neurological deficits on their examination should receive a computed tomography scan of the head, however, this can be done in an outpatient setting.
-If computed tomography is available at the emergency department, it is still recommended to screen all patients presenting with seizures even if they return to a normal baseline.
+Patients presenting with a first-time generalized tonic-clonic seizure who have returned to normal and have no neurological deficits on their examination should receive a computed tomography scan of the head.
+However, this can be done in an outpatient setting.
+If computed tomography is available at the emergency department, all patients presenting with seizures should be screened even if they have returned to a normal baseline.

-Patients with a history of malignant disease, immunocompromise, or who receive anticoagulation therapy and present with new-onset seizures should receive a computed tomography scan at the emergency department.
+Patients who have a history of malignant disease or immunocompromise, or who receive anticoagulation therapy, and present with new-onset seizures should receive a computed tomography scan at the emergency department.
 Those presenting with new-onset seizures and new-onset neurological deficits should also receive a computed tomography scan at the emergency department.

 Patients in status epilepticus should also receive a phalography (EEG) study if available at the emergency department.
-This is important, as an EEG can identify whether the problem is focal or generalized and can provide valuable information about the prognosis.
+This is important because an EEG can identify whether the problem is focal or generalized and can provide valuable information about the prognosis.

 Treatment of Seizures at the Emergency Department

 Any patient presenting with status epilepticus should receive early and prompt treatment to halt the status epilepticus.
 When a patient presents to you with seizures at the emergency department, three important points should be emphasized before treating the patient:

 - A patient with an altered mental status or in a coma might have non-convulsive seizures.
 An EEG can confirm this diagnosis.

 - Aggressive control of the seizure is recommended to avoid permanent neurological damage.